Smooth Fourier multipliers on group von Neumann algebras: Conclusions

 In particular, given a length function $\psi: \G \to \R_+$, it is natural to call $\psi$ a \emph{standard length function} if $\Delta_\psi > 0$ and the associated cocycle $b_\psi: \G \to \H_\psi$ is injective.
+Similarly, we will say that a cocycle is standard when so is the length function it gives rise to.
 Although standard cocycles are an important piece of the theory, they are definitely not the whole of it!
 We have already illustrated this with our \lq\lq donut multipliers" above.
-It turns out that geometrical intuition is not enough to describe arbitrary $L_p$ bounded Fourier multipliers.
 Let us analyze what new information can be extracted from our results so far.

-\subsubsection{Small dimension vs smooth interpolation}
+\subsection{Small dimension vs smooth interpolation}

-If we are given a fixed multiplier on $\mathcal{L}(\G)$, the problem of finding the optimal cocycle and lifting multiplier to study its $L_p$ boundedness might be quite hard.
+If we are given a fixed Fourier multiplier on $\mathcal{L}(\G)$, the problem of finding the optimal cocycle and lifting multiplier to study its $L_p$ boundedness might be quite hard.

 \begin{problem} Given a Fourier multiplier \begin{itemize} \item[a)] Find low dimensional injective cocycles $b_\psi: \G \to \H_\psi$.